Animals

 Mammals, Reptiles, and Amphibians

 A 2002 study confirmed the presence of 31 mammal species within Big Hole National Battlefield, alongside four species of herpetofauna (reptiles and amphibians).
-Notably, both the western toad (Bufo boreas) and the gray wolf (Canis lupus) are considered “species of special concern” by the Montana Natural Heritage Program, indicating their vulnerable status in the region.
+Notably, both the western toad (Bufo boreas) and the gray wolf (Canis lupus) are considered “species of special concern” by the Montana Natural Heritage Program.

 While the bald eagle (Haliaeetus leucocephalus) occasionally appears in the park, it is not a year-round resident.
 Other sensitive species that may be spotted at Big Hole include:

-• Great gray owl (Strix nebulosa) and Boreal owl (Aegolius funereus), both of which prefer forested habitats and are known for their elusive nature.
+• Great gray owl (Strix nebulosa) and Boreal owl (Aegolius funereus): Both prefer forested habitats and are known to be elusive.

 A columbian ground squirrel surrounded by rocks and twigs.

-Some Nez Perce called the Big Hole Valley the "place of the ground squirrels."
-Visitors frequently see these critters in the summer.
+Some Nez Perce called the Big Hole Valley the "place of the ground squirrels" as they are commonly spotted here.

 NSP photo